 Although some countries have reopened their borders, many travellers are still unable to venture out during the ongoing Coronavirus pandemic.
-This has forced tourism industries to think about new ways of promoting tourist attractions online.
+This has forced tourism industries to rethink how they can promote tourist attractions online.

 Virtual Reality National Parks

 For Safari enthusiasts, luxury tour operator andBeyond has been live streaming wildlife footage to viewers at home from its game reserves in South Africa.
-To raise funds for conservation, andBeyond is also now offering unique virtual experiences such as a private zoom session where viewers can chat to guides who will answer all of your questions, share their experiences from a recent drive or interpret the sightings recorded at the reserves together with you.
+To raise funds for conservation, andBeyond is also now offering unique virtual experiences such as a private zoom session where viewers can chat to guides who will answer questions, share experiences from recent drives or interpret sightings recorded at the reserves.

-Those wishing to explore the US while it remains closed to tourists will be delighted to know that national parks including Yellowstone, the Grand Canyon and the Everglades, now offer 360-degree videos via google earth.
-To explore, click here.
+Those wishing to explore the US while borders are closed can explore national parks including Yellowstone, the Grand Canyon and the Everglades with 360-degree videos via google earth.
 For a truly detailed journey through the beautiful National Park of Yosemite, click here.

-On the Google Arts platform, you can also enjoy a detailed virtual journey through another five national parks.
-To explore Alaska's Kenai Fjords, the volcanoes of Hawai'i or Utah's Bryce Canyon, click here.
+On the Google Arts platform, you can also enjoy a detailed virtual journey through another five national parks including Alaska's Kenai Fjords, the volcanoes of Hawai'i or Utah's Bryce Canyon.

 In the UK, the National Trust has curated a selection of virtual tours from their most breath-taking vistas and gardens, including the Giant's Causeway and the flower beds of Hidcote House.
 To embark on your virtual stroll, click here.

-The historic Arundel Castle in West Sussex is not planning to reopen until later in 2021, and in the meantime has produced immersive videos such as a highlight of the 2020 tulip festival, allowing visitors to enjoy this year's collection of 80,000 flowers while staying at home.
+The historic Arundel Castle in West Sussex is not planning to reopen until later in 2021, and in the meantime has produced immersive videos such as a highlight of the 2020 tulip festival, allowing visitors to enjoy the collection of 80,000 flowers while staying at home.
 Another gardening event that has gone virtual is the popular RHS Chelsea Flower Show.

 Virtual Reality Scuba Diving Tours